-Stony Brook University Cancer Center is the only facility of its kind on Long Island.
-Here, cancer researchers and clinical investigators will join forces in the new Medical and Research Translation (MART) building, collaborating to build the most comprehensive, integrated, and unified team with one singular purpose: to investigate, discover, and drive innovation in cancer treatment and prevention.
+Stony Brook Cancer Center is the only facility of its kind on Long Island.
+Here, cancer researchers and clinical investigators are joining forces in the Medical and Research Translation (MART) building, collaborating to build the most comprehensive, integrated, and unified team with one singular purpose: to investigate, discover, and drive innovation in cancer treatment and prevention.

 With four floors entirely dedicated to basic science research, the new facility provides an ideal environment for closer interactions and collaborations among our scientists and clinicians, focusing on important cancer problems.
 Our cancer research teams work closely with clinicians to marry insights from pre-clinical discoveries to accelerate approaches to clinical trials in adults and children.
 This ideal environment brings both scientific and clinical discovery together to unravel the mysteries of cancer, reimagine cancer diagnostics and treatments of tomorrow, and ultimately eradicate cancer.

 Research in the MART is comprised of key scientific research programs:

 - Clinical Trials Center

 - Oncogenic Drivers and Mechanisms of Carcinogenesis Program

 - Imaging, Biomarker Discovery, and Engineering Sciences Program